hwayne/learntla/content/introduction/example/_index.md

 A few things should leap out here.
 First, this isn't part of the PlusCal algorithm.
 It's pure TLA+ that we put in the bottom of the file so as to be able to reference the transpiled TLA+.
 TLA+ can reference anything that your PlusCal can, as long as it comes after the `END TRANSLATION` marker.
 Second, it doesn't change anything.
 Instead, it's a property of the system.
 If money is negative, MoneyNotNegative is false.
 Otherwise, it's true.
 Properties are specified with `==`.

 How is this different from `assert`?
 Assert checks in one place.
 We can specify MoneyNotNegative as an _Invariant_ of the system, something that must be true in all possible system states.
-It'll check before money is pulled from Alice's account, being the deposit and the withdrawal, etc. If we added a `money := money - 2` step anywhere the MoneyNotNegative invariant will catch that the spec fails when `money = 1`.
+It becomes part of the model, and then it'll check before money is pulled from Alice's account, being the deposit and the withdrawal, etc. If we added a `money := money - 2` step anywhere the MoneyNotNegative invariant will catch that the spec fails when `money = 1`.

 ### One step further: checking Atomicity